-Scott A. Gray, Chairman of the Board of Legislators scottg@co.jefferson.ny.us (315) 778-6214 Robert F. Hagemann III, County Administrator roberth@co.jefferson.ny.us (315) 785-3075 Stephen A. Jennings, Information Officer stevej@co.jefferson.ny.us (315) 786-3710
+William W. Johnson, Chairman of the Board of Legislators

+Robert F. Hagemann III, County Administrator

+Stephen A. Jennings, Information Officer

+wjohnson@co.jefferson.ny.us

+roberth@co.jefferson.ny.us

+(315) 785-3075

+(315) 785-3075

+(315) 786-3710

 Jefferson County is participating with the State of New York to manage the outbreak of COVID-19, a.k.a the coronavirus.
 The strategy for management of the virus is threefold - density reduction, identify and isolate, and lastly, surge capacity for medical services.
 The actions administered will fit into one of these categories and we encourage the public to follow the guidelines issued by either the U.S. Centers for Disease Control (CDC), New York State and/or the New York State Department of Health (NYSDOH), or the Jefferson County Public Health Service (JCPHS), as well as educate yourself on the current situation and seek the appropriate medical attention from a provider immediately if necessary.